HussienMostafa1/sonarqube-native-deployment/README.md

 Now if we hit the domain www.sonar.com, it automatically redirects to HTTPS.

 ### This project demonstrates how SonarQube detects
-security issues, code smells, and bugs in a Node.js application.
+security issues, code smells, and bugs in an any programing language  application.

 The application intentionally includes insecure patterns to validate static code analysis capabilities.